ShaneM9/GDAC_cryptoTable/README.md

     - Get the crypto that the tiebreaker attendees chose, and the date they chose it
     - Contact the CoinGecko API and retireve hourly (or near-as-dammit) values for that crypto on that day
     - Output to `tiebreakerData.csv` for manual review
-    - I intend on adding some further script to automate the review, however at present we don't know the date-time structure of the data that will be provided to us for attendees.
-For now, users can manually review the hourly data and see which attendee chose the particular coin when it was at the lower value (eg. John chose PugCoin at $420.69 and Jane chose it at $420.42, and the coin is now worth $694.20, Jane wins because hers gained a few extra cents, and thus a slightly higher percentage).
-I may update this if I ever update the script, but for now you get the manual version - we'll see if we have time before the event to update this one...
+    - Given more time I would like to have added automation for the tiebreaker also, given we have a 'Time' column in the original entrants dataset, but for now users can manually review the hourly data and see which attendee chose the particular coin when it was at the lower value (eg. John chose PugCoin at $420.69 and Jane chose it at $420.42, and the coin is now worth $694.20, Jane wins because hers gained a few extra cents, and thus a slightly higher percentage).
+I may update this if I ever update the script, but for now you get the manual version...
+Likewise incorporating `entrantData Normalizer.py` would have been nice... time is always against us!

 A quick note on the structure of `attendeeList.csv` since this is not included in this repo for Data Protection reasons - the structure is assumed to be as follows, (we expect the date-time structure to change):

 ```
-attendeeName,signUpDate,cryptoSymbol
+attendeeName,signUpDate,signUpTime,cryptoSymbol
-John Smith,14-Jul-2025,btc
+John Smith,14-Jul-2025,10:00,btc
 ```

 Note also that `cryptoList.csv` is the same that is used by `cryptoTable.py`.